History of Middlesex Woodturners

 Club members have helped the AWGB initiative to interest young people in the craft by helping at events with the Scouts and Girl Guides and continue to strive towards encouraging new younger members.

 The newsletters were launched by Mike Dennis.
 He wrote the first 11, and Lynn Dolder wrote the following 5.
 From May 1996 Alan Spargo has been writing for the club.
 He has recently completed the 154 issue.
 Originally these were printed for members to pick up at the club meetings.
 Since 2016 they are now emailed to members in colour.
 There were black and white printed copies until November 2017 and colour afterwards for those who do not use email.
+The latest editor is Ben Dick.
+The newsletter is distributed to members via Email with a few hard copies for those that are unable to recieve them.

 Throughout its history, MWA has enjoyed the membership of several professional woodturners including Stuart Mortimer - spiral turning, Dennis Keeling - segmented turning, Dave Reeks and Robert Bishop who have shared their knowledge and expertise, supporting members to produce quality pieces.
 Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan and Brian Wooldridge who all contribute to supporting our members and sharing their approaches to the craft.